 Because of the Group's significant presence in the United Kingdom, it may face the risk of political and economic uncertainty derived from the United Kingdom's decision to leave the EU which became effective on 31 January 2020 ("Brexit").
 Prior to that, on 24 January 2020, the United Kingdom signed the Agreement on the withdrawal of the United Kingdom from the EU and the European Atomic Energy Community (the "Withdrawal Agreement").
 Under the terms of the Withdrawal Agreement, a transition period ran until 31 December 2020, during which time the United Kingdom continued to benefit from, and was bound by, many EU laws.
-On 24 December 2020, the EU and the United Kingdom entered into three agreements setting out the terms of their future relationship.
-These are the Trade and Cooperation Agreement, the Agreement on Nuclear Cooperation, and the Agreement on Security Procedures for Exchanging and Protecting Classified Information, each of which applies provisionally until formally ratified by both parties.
+On 24 December 2020, the EU and the United Kingdom entered into three agreements setting out the terms of their post-Brexit relationship, namely the Trade and Cooperation Agreement, the Agreement on Nuclear Cooperation, and the Agreement on Security Procedures for Exchanging and Protecting Classified Information.
 The Trade and Cooperation Agreement covers the general objectives and framework of the relationship between the United Kingdom and the EU, including in relation to trade, transport, visas, judicial, law enforcement and security matters, and mechanisms for dispute resolution.
 Under the terms of the Trade and Cooperation Agreement, the United Kingdom firms no longer benefit from automatic access to the EU single market and there is no longer free movement of people between the United Kingdom and the EU.
-As of the date of this Information Memorandum, the application of the Trade and Cooperation Agreement is unclear and its effect on the United Kingdom economy and markets is unknown.
 In addition, while domestic law derived from EU law, EU law directly applicable in the United Kingdom, and EU rights, powers, liabilities and obligations recognised and available in the United Kingdom, in each case immediately before 31 December 2020, were, subject to certain exceptions, retained by the United Kingdom, the United Kingdom's law may diverge from EU law in the future.
 The legal, political and economic uncertainty resulting from Brexit may adversely affect the Group's business, prospects, results of operations, financial condition and cash flows in the United Kingdom, in particular because of the Group's significant presence in the United Kingdom (which will be further increased upon completion of the CK Hutchison Holdings Transaction in respect of the United Kingdom).